|

 properties that meet your requirements (price,

 size, location, etc).
-Browsing properties
+It is very important

 on-line will help you narrow your search and

-come up with a final list of homes for viewing
+help you come up with a final list of homes for viewing

 in person.
-My home search page
+My homes for lease page is here and

 includes available homes for lease in all